hetal81/Extension-get-started/create-extension.md

 * [fdk-client-kotlin](https://github.com/gofynd/fdk-client-kotlin)
 :::

-## Extension Preview on development account
+## 3. Extension Preview on development account

 1. Run following `fdk` command to get the extension preview URL.

 ```bash
 fdk extension preview
 ```
-This will start both the frontend and backend server of your extension, then initiate a secure public tunnel to make your extension accessible publicly.

 :::info
+The above command will launch both the frontend and backend servers of your extension, followed by establishing a secure public tunnel, making your extension accessible to external users.
 For more information about this command, check out [this link](https://github.com/gofynd/fdk-cli/tree/master?tab=readme-ov-file#extension-preview-url).
 :::

 :::note